-Major duties/accomplishments: I was responsible for coordinating the planning and implementation of our agency's research in HIV and TB at a time when we were experiencing several outbreaks of multidrug-resistant TB cases affecting mostly persons who were also infected with HIV.
-This required a prompt response and mobilization of resources to assist health departments investigate and control these outbreaks.
-In coordination with other Federal health agencies, we developed the National Action Plan to Combat Multidrug Resistant Tuberculosis, published in 1992.
+Major duties/accomplishments: I was responsible for coordinating the planning and implementation of our agency's research in HIV and TB at a time when we were experiencing several outbreaks of multidrug-resistant TB affecting mostly persons who were also coinfected with HIV.
+This required a prompt response and mobilization of resources to assist health departments with the investigation, control, and prevention of these outbreaks.
+In coordination with other federal health agencies, professional organizations, and the Advisory Council for the Elimination of Tuberculosis we developed the National Action Plan to Combat Multidrug Resistant Tuberculosis, published in 1992.
 This plan was used as the blueprint in our response to the unprecedented resurgence of TB and was recognized by the PHS Outstanding Unit Citation.
 I also coauthored a report describing the impact of both TB and HIV on duration and cost of hospitalization of patients in the United States.

-Title: Consultant & Temporary Advisor

-Health Situation and Trends Assessment

-Pan American Health Organization
+Title: Consultant & Temporary Advisor Health Situation and Trends Assessment Pan American Health Organization